Monday, July 3, 2017

 On the macro level, Warland reveals camouflage as "the foundation for runaway credit" and feels that "US citizens abandoned their right to be told the truth decades ago, settled for what only sounds believable."
 She admires writer friends from different backgrounds who tell their stories, "knowing what's at stake and not backing away from it."

-The childhood gun vignette struck me with familiarity and surprise.
+The childhood gun vignette struck notes of both familiarity and surprise.
 The .22 her father gives her for Christmas, despite her mother's fears about what the neighbours will think.
 The smile exchanged by father and daughter, her relieved conclusion that he had seen her "as she was."
 When I was about the same age, Dad gave my brother a .22 and took him for target practice.
-We were inseparable playmates, but I'd already accepted that as a girl, I couldn't expect to be invited along.
+Dave and I were inseparable playmates, but I was already resigned to the fact that as a girl, I couldn't expect to be invited along.
 I didn't want a gun of my own, yet at that moment, I knew my real self was invisible to my father, had already doomed myself to the acceptance that he was incapable of seeing me "as I was."

 Humans are social and tribal animals.
 Yet in the end, the hard social and tribal categories go nowhere.
 Our commonalities are so much greater than our differences.
 If our race is to survive and thrive, we humans must face that reality, rather than turning from it in fear.

-Uncompromised and uncamouflaged, Betsy Warland belongs unequivocally to one tribe.
-She is a writer.
+Uncompromised and uncamouflaged, Betsy Warland belongs unequivocally to the tribe of writers.
 I highly recommend Breathing the Page, an illuminating series of essays on the writing process, published while she was still head of The Writer's Studio she envisioned and established at SFU.
 These days, she teaches and does manuscript consults for other writers.